 The Company's failure to comply with applicable covenants could constitute an event of default under the applicable lease documents.
 Many of the Company's debt and lease documents contain cross-default provisions so that a default under one of these instruments could cause a default under other debt and lease documents (including documents with other lenders and lessors).
 Certain leases contain cure provisions, which generally allow the Company to post an additional lease security deposit if the required covenant is not met.
-Furthermore, the Company's leases are secured by its communities and, in certain cases, a guaranty by the Company and/or one or more of its subsidiaries.

-As of March 31, 2023, the Company is in compliance with the financial covenants of its long-term leases.
+As of June 30, 2023, the Company is in compliance with the financial covenants of its long-term leases.

 Lease right-of-use assets are reviewed for impairment whenever changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-The Company recognized \$8.6 million for the three months ended March 31, 2022 of non-cash impairment charges in its operating results for its operating lease right-of-use assets, primarily for certain leased communities with decreased future cash flow estimates as a result of the COVID-19 pandemic.
-The Company did not recognize any impairment charges for the three months ended March 31, 2023.
+The Company recognized \$1.0 million and \$9.6 million for the three and six months ended June 30, 2022, of non-cash impairment charges in its operating results for its operating lease right-of-use assets, primarily due to decreased occupancy and future cash flow estimates at certain communities as a result of the continued impacts of the COVID-19 pandemic.
+The Company did not recognize any impairment charges for its operating lease right-of-use assets for the three or six months ended June 30, 2023.